Vector Search: How AI Chatbots Find Answers

 2. Rare Terms

-Uncommon product names or technical terms may not embed well.
+Uncommon product names or technical terms may not embed well if they were underrepresented in the model's training data.

 3. Negation Confusion